mer30hamid/v2rayN-Routing-Rules-Generator/README.md

  A python script that generates Routing Rules in json format for [v2rayN application](https://github.com/2dust/v2rayN)

+The main purpose of producing these rules is to solve the problem of opening Iranian sites, so that when we enter a site ftom iran, it doesn't get a problem that we are using a VPN, etc.

 ## Features:
    * "block list" for persian bad links (https://github.com/MasterKia/PersianBlocker/)
    * "white list" for persian sites (https://github.com/SamadiPour/iran-hosted-domains/)